-So the question is not if it works, the question is how can we make it work to the best affect?
-I always advocate that art should be integrated into a building from the beginning, allowing for seamless implementation.
+So the question is not if it works, the question is how can we make it work to the best effect?
+We always advocate that art should be integrated into a building from the beginning, allowing for seamless implementation.
 A hospital is no different.
 By incorporating art into the design of the building what could be seen as sterile and scary places such as the operating theatre, the waiting room or the ward can instead be transformed into spaces that incorporate elements of fun, offer a solace and create a welcoming and warm space.

-From culturally informed placemaking, to art-based wayfinding, here are some artistically inspired hospital ideas Art Pharmacy have been mulling over.
+From culturally informed placemaking to art-based wayfinding, here are some artistically inspired hospital creative strategies Art Pharmacy have been mulling over.

 From passive, calming art experiences, to more learning-based, interactive and distracting installations – here’s how you can think differently about getting arts and culture into hospitals.